discordx-ts/discordx/README.md

 }
 ```

-We can now declare methods that are executed when a Discord event is triggered.
+We can now declare methods that will be executed whenever a Discord event is triggered.
 Our methods must be decorated with the `@On(event: string)` or `@Once(event: string)` decorator.
 When the event is triggered, the method is called and we receive values (in arguments) related to the event.
-Here, we receive the message instance (details below):
+Here, we receive the message instance (details below) :

 ```typescript
 import { Discord, On } from "@typeit/discord";